 Moving forward, this research and subsequent design will act as a platform for a visualizing a sustainable, conscience society that can be implemented on our world and each new world to come.

-Traveling out of the comfort of our current world will not be done out of leisure.
-Any permanent exploration and colonization of foreign terrain would only make sense if done out of necessity.
-There is an option inbetween, though.
-A private-sector and mass funded research base to get humans to mars to exicite and inspire humanity.
+Traveling out of the comfort of our current world will not be done out of leisure, and it will take an enormous amount of effort, and money.
+Any permanent exploration and colonization of foreign terrain would only make sense if done out of necessity, and it is important to fuse necessity with inspiration of making the human story something grand.
+There could be an option somewhere in between, though.
+A private-sector and mass funded research base to get humans to mars to excite and inspire humanity.

-We continue our self-inflicted extinction, or we change our behavior and expand our setting.
+We could continue our self-inflicted poisoning of our only home, or we change our behavior and expand our setting.
 These two options are mutually exclusive.
-It is presumed that we will go with the latter, which begs the question, “what would it take to build a new planet?”
+Assuming e will go with the latter begs the question, “what would it take to build a new planet?”
 Answering that has to address the good news, and the bad.
 The good news is that we wouldn’t have to build one at all, not literally anyway.
 We would just have to transform one in order to make it habitable and be able to enjoy the comfort we take for granted on our current world.
 The bad news is that this transformation requires money, and a lot of it.
 Luckily, the money is there, if we’re willing to change the direction it’s being pushed.

 Take the United States as an example.
 According to federal record, the United States spent 598 Billion dollars in 2016 on defense.
 This defense budget was spent strictly for protection from others on earth.
 Business Insider projects that with that kind of budget, NASA could deploy a manned mission to MARS next year in 2018 when partnered with SpaceX.
 To get the ball rolling, that would require participation throughout the rest of the world in order to get a country so invested in defense to put its weapons down.
 Imagine if this collective agenda to advance the human story beyond our own planet was the first priority.